 It is up to individuals and communities or teams to design the coding schemes related to any behaviors that they see interesting, relevant or valuable.
-But there could be a major opportunity for commercial IB coding scheme providers to help them.
+But there could be a major opportunity for commercial IoB coding scheme providers to help them.
 As an example, major brand owners will surely get seriously interested in this possibility: a brand-relevant gateway to their customers during selected life episodes.
-Of course, IB offers a huge new communication scheme because it means that we can become aware of other people’s activities and state, in a very detailed way, much better than is possible today.
+Of course, IoB offers a huge new communication scheme because it means that we can become aware of other people’s activities and state, in a very detailed way, much better than is possible today.
 Warfare and situational awareness building is a scary application example as well.

 Better sharing of life knowledge

 As a very simple positive example, a sportsperson and his/her coach could design a scheme (or obtain it from an interested operator/provider) specific for each of the exercises, its components and the training episodes that they see relevant and which they want to systematically map and follow, in real time if needed and synchronized with other recordings, timing, data collection and indicating devices.

 The coded episodes or behavior patterns can be as complex as needed and the main thing is that each of these patterns has a unique address assigned to it.
 The codes could also be used to integrate the data from a number of sportspersons and be compared, contrasted or analyzed in any interesting way.
 Having this code system publicly available would make it interesting material to viewers interested in that sport.
 Of course, if thousands of sportsmen in the same sports would share an address system (set of patterns) it becomes possible to collect, compare, compute, and map large amounts of relevant data for any purposes.
 Imagination is the limit.